pkazmierczak/piotr.is/content/posts/2010-05-13-ultimate-latex-editor/index.md

 (setq outline-minor-mode-prefix "\C-c \C-o") ; Or something else
 ```

 Now you can *fold* sections, subsections, chapters, or the whole document.
-To hide all the contents of your current section, use `C-c C-o C-l`.
+To hide all the contents of your current section, use <kbd>C-c C-o C-l</kbd>.
 You can apply it to a chapter, subsection, etc. You can also move to a next *unit* of your document with `C-c C-o C-n`, or to a previous one with `C-c C-o C-p`.
 If you're lost and want to see the whole document again, use `C-c C-o C-a`.

 Folding and unfolding parts of the text might be confusing, though, but there's another way to navigate through a big TeX file, and you can use [Reftex](http://www.gnu.org/software/auctex/reftex.html) mode for it.
 Reftex is a mode that helps with managing references ([full documentation](http://www.gnu.org/software/auctex/manual/reftex.index.html)), but it can also be used to create a table of contents for a TeX file and to navigate using it.
 Here is my configuration for Reftex from my `.emacs` file: